annametsapelto/Integrify-Store-Frontend/README.md

 ## Getting Started
 The project can be cloned from Github using command git clone .
-The page will be live soon.
+The page is live at https://forestfields.netlify.app/